kpdecker/linoleum/README.md

 ### linoleum/tasks/clean

-Defines the `clean` task which will remove all build and coverage output from the project.
+Defines the `clean` and `clean:always` task which will remove all build and coverage output from the project.
+The `clean` task will only run once in watch mode, while the `clean:always` task will run on each invocation.

 ### linoleum/tasks/lint